 Is CBD legal in France?

-CBD , or cannabidiol, still enjoys a rather vague status under French law today.
+CBD , or cannabidiol, still enjoys a rather ambiguous status under French law.

 What French law says:

-French positive law on this subject is undergoing a major transformation, since the a priori applicable regulation, namely the Order of August 22, 1990 implementing Article R5132-86 of the Public Health Code for Cannabis, and as interpreted by the circular of the Ministry of Justice No. 2018/F/0069/FD 2 of July 23, 2018 concerning the legal regime applicable to establishments offering Cannabis products for sale to the public, provides that only hemp fibers and seeds may be used commercially.
-Since CBD is only present in small quantities in these parts of the plant, it is essentially extracted from the flowers.
+French law on this subject is undergoing significant change, as the applicable regulations—namely, the Decree of August 22, 1990, implementing Article R5132-86 of the Public Health Code for Cannabis, and as interpreted by the Ministry of Justice Circular No. 2018/F/0069/FD 2 of July 23, 2018, concerning the legal framework applicable to establishments offering cannabis products for sale to the public—stipulate that only hemp fibers and seeds may be used commercially.
+Since CBD is present only in small quantities in these parts of the plant, it is primarily extracted from the flowers.

 Clarification thanks to Europe:

-It is under these conditions, since the marketing of products manufactured based on CBD has been increasing in France over the last 3 years, that a preliminary question was asked by the AIX-EN-PROVENCE Court of Appeal to the Court of Justice of the European Union, hearing an appeal from two individuals who had been sentenced to suspended prison sentences of 18 and 15 months, as well as a fine of €10,000, for breaching French legislation and in particular the decree of 22 August 1990.
+It is in these conditions, since the marketing of CBD-based products has multiplied in France over the last 3 years, that a preliminary question was posed by the Court of Appeal of Aix-en-Provence to the Court of Justice of the European Union, which was seized of an appeal by two natural persons who had been sentenced to prison terms of 18 and 15 months suspended, as well as a fine of €10,000, for an infringement of French legislation and in particular the decree of August 22, 1990.

-These two individuals therefore appealed to the AIX-EN-PROVENCE Court of Appeal, which questioned the conformity of the French regulations with European Union law.
+These two individuals therefore appealed to the Court of Appeal of AIX-EN-PROVENCE, which questioned the conformity of French regulations with European Union law.

-The Court of Justice of the European Union issued a landmark judgment dated 19 November 2020, which will be binding on all jurisdictions and legislation of the Member States.
+The Court of Justice of the European Union issued a landmark ruling on November 19, 2020, which will be binding on all jurisdictions and legislation of the member states.

-In its judgment, the Court of Justice of the European Union reiterates the definition of the concepts of "drug" or "narcotic", and CBD is not expressly covered by any of the United Nations conventions applicable to the case, one on psychotropic substances and the other on narcotic drugs.
+The Court of Justice of the European Union in its ruling reiterates the definition of the concepts of "drug" or "narcotic", and CBD is not expressly covered by any of the United Nations conventions applicable to the case, one on psychotropic substances and the other on narcotics.

 An expansive interpretation of the second convention (the one on narcotics) could leave CBD in the category of narcotic as an extract of Cannabis.